FELIX75791/appointment-management-service/README.md

     "comments": "Advanced Software Engineering"
   }
 - **Expected Output:** `Appointment` (JSON)
-- Registers a new appointment with the service.
-The appointment requires details such as provider id, user id, start date time, end date time, status, service type, comments.
+- Registers a new appointment.
+The appointment requires provider id, user id, start date time, end date time, status, service type, comments.
 This endpoint should be used to create a one-time appointment.

 - **Upon Success:** `HTTP 201` status code is returned along with the created `Appointment` object in the response body.
 - **Upon Failure:**
   - `HTTP 400` status code is returned if the appointment has a time conflict :
     "The selected time slot is not available or conflicts with an existing appointment. " ;
   - `HTTP 500` status code is returned with the message "An unexpected error occurred: [error message]" if there is a server-side issue.

 ### POST /appointments/createBlock